Are you in the hydroponics game to grow enormous tomatoes and hyper-productive peppers? Then you need to check out Deep Water Culture (DWC for short).

 Then, take the lid off your reservoir and cut out one or more holes, using the inner diameter of the lip of your net pots as a guide.
 The net pot should fit snugly in the hole, with the lip resting on the lid hole.

 A power drill with an appropriately-sized hole saw attachment is the easiest way to get this done.
-This hole saw kit provides plenty of options for whatever size net cups you choose to use.

 Take note of how big and how many plants you want to grow before you cut holes.